djkpengjun/PaymentService/README.md

    Key results

-   1) Payment service interface defined and implemented based on java 8
+   1) Payment service interface defined and implemented based on java 8 parallel stream
-   2) Payment cache and update with
+   2) Payment cache and update integrated but need more time to polish
    3) Swagger API doc / Dockerfile
    4) Make API request asynchronous which introduced by Sprint 4.2 & servlet 3
+   5) Unit test is added for key business logic
+   6) Logging for disabled payment types with detailed error code

 ## How to build and run